SBRG/cobradb/README.md

 2. Set up your configuration.
 Copy the file `settings.ini.example` and rename it `settings.ini`.
 The example file includes descriptions of each setting.

-3. Install OME and dependencies.
+3. Install COBRAdb and dependencies.

 ```
 python setup.py install